This article is also available in Brazilian Portuguese and Spanish:

-- All ports on an OCA should be connected to the same router or switch.
-Using multi-chassis LAG or switch stacking should be avoided.
+- All ports on an OCA must be connected to the same router or switch.
+Using multi-chassis LAG or switch stacking is not supported.

-- Each OCA is hardened against network attack and is designed to be directly connected to the internet.
+- Each OCA is hardened against network attacks and is designed to be directly connected to the internet.
 Filtering inbound or outbound traffic can cause operational issues, so we strongly recommend that you allow all traffic on all ports, do not use ACLs, and ensure that your router has a default route or full routing table.
 If you absolutely must filter, the current list of inbound and outbound usage follows.
-Please note that these can change at any time without prior notification.
+Please note that this list can change at any time without prior notification.

 - Traffic from OCA: Allow all destination addresses and ports.